CovaSyn

 Per-category lift across all models, grouped by question type.

-Summary: accuracy of all six configurations across complexity bins.
+Summary: accuracy of all eight configurations across complexity bins.

-Fig. 4.
+Fig. 6.
 Overall summary.
-Three models, two configurations, three complexity bins.
+Four models, two configurations, three complexity bins.

 Methodology